-- 303.3.8 Pre-Award Certifications, Assurances, Representations, and Other Statements of the Recipient and Pre-Award Terms
+303.3.8 Pre-Award Certifications, Assurances, Representations, and Other Statements of the Recipient and Pre-Award Terms a.

-Effective Date: 12/29/2022 - a.
 In addition to the certifications included in the Standard Form 424 and as part of SAM registration, the AO must obtain the required certifications, assurances, and other statements from both U.S. and non-U.S. organizations prescribed and listed in ADS 303mav, Certifications, Assurances, Representations, and Other Statements of the Recipient before making an award and as otherwise required by the regulations listed in this section.
 The AO must also incorporate the solicitation standard provisions and provide links to the applicable award standard provisions in all solicitations.

-The AO may request the applicant to submit the certifications required in ADS part of the application, compared to the potential delays in making the award while waiting for certifications from only the apparently successful applicant(s).
+The AO may request the applicant to submit the certifications required in ADS 303mav either as part of the application or during negotiations.
+The AO should consider the administrative burden on all applicants if these certifications must be part of the application, compared to the potential delays in making the award while waiting for certifications from only the apparently successful applicant(s).